JMB-Scripts/SAXS-Graphs/README.md

 # SAXS-Graphs
 Regain control of your SAXS data
-This Python script is designed to process SAXS (Small Angle X-ray Scattering) data and to generate results such as the Guinier approximation, the Kratky graph and the correlation volume.
+This Python script is designed to process SAXS (Small Angle X-ray Scattering) data and to generate results such as the Guinier approximation, the Kratky graph and the volume of correlation.

 ## User manual